aramis-lab/clinica/docs/Pipelines/T1_Volume.md

 --8<-- "snippets/known_issues.md:center-nifti"

-!!! note "Dartel Template"
+!!! warning "Dartel Template"
-    The creation of a new Dartel template, performed in the `t1-volume` pipeline, requires at least two images.
+    The creation of a new Dartel template performed in the `t1-volume` pipeline requires at least two images.

 !!! tip
     Do not hesitate to type `t1-volume --help` to see the full list of parameters.